 Rules to respect

 The surcharge keeps the restaurant afloat and remains legal, as long as it is clearly announced to the consumer before the meal begins.
 “The determination of the price is completely free between the customer and the restaurant.
 You can make your steak for 20 euros a day and 21 euros because the electricity goes up or because you suffered from covid.
-If the consumer agrees and it is displayed in writing in a completely clear way, it is perfect, there is nothing to complain about“, indicates Laurent Mosselmans, lawyer.
+If the consumer agrees and it is displayed in writing in a completely clear way, it is perfect, there is nothing to complain regarding“, indicates Laurent Mosselmans, lawyer.
 For him, it is also a commercial asset.
-“If ever the electricity goes down again or if the covid is far from us, and the restaurant puts its steak back at 20 euros, we might say to ourselves ‘This restaurant owner is honest and friendly, I’m going to eat my steak at his house’“.
+“If ever the electricity goes down once more or if the covid is far from us, and the restaurant puts its steak back at 20 euros, we might say to ourselves ‘This restaurant owner is honest and friendly, I’m going to eat my steak at his house’“.

 Rather well received